take4mats/sendgrid-receiver-aws/README.md

 - Amazon CloudFront

 ## how to use
-1. set up incoming webhook with
+1. set up SendGrid Incoming Webhook with
     - your email domain
     - generated API-Gateway endpoint